 Anyone who has ever suffered from a hangover after a night of drinking has experienced a mild form of alcohol withdrawal.
 Delirium Tremens, on the other hand, is severe alcohol withdrawal that occurs after a quick stop in habitual, heavy drinking.

-Often referred to as “the DTs” or “the shakes,” this condition creates sudden and dangerous changes in a person’s nervous system and brain chemistry.
+Often referred to as “the DTs” or “the shakes,” Delirium Tremens is a condition that creates sudden and dangerous changes in a person’s nervous system and brain chemistry.

-Here are 7 Facts About Delirium Tremens (DT):
+Here are 7 Facts About Delirium Tremens (DTs):

 Before the introduction of drugs like benzodiazepines, which are used to treat patients going through severe withdrawal, the mortality rate hovered around 35 percent.

-The National Institute of Health reports that people who drink 7 to 8 pints of beer, 1 pint of liquor or 4 to 5 pints of wine a day for several months at a time, and abruptly stop drinking, are at risk for severe alcohol withdrawal.
+The National Institutes of Health reports that people who drink 7 to 8 pints of beer, 1 pint of liquor or 4 to 5 pints of wine a day for several months at a time, and abruptly stop drinking, are at risk for severe alcohol withdrawal.

 3. Long-term Alcoholics are in Danger of Experiencing Delirium Tremens

 Because of the damaging effects of alcohol on the body, those who suffer from a lengthy history of alcoholism, such as ten years or more, are most susceptible to this condition.

 In some cases, though, a longer period of 7 to 10 days passes without symptoms.
-The fourth and fifth days of detox are usually the most extreme.
+The fourth and fifth days of detox can sometimes be the most extreme.

 People who have experienced alcohol withdrawal more than once are more likely to have seizures between 12 and 48 hours after the onset of DTs.

-Along with the physical side effects of severe alcohol withdrawal, such as uncontrollable tremors and fever, many patients are paranoid, confused and think they are going to die.
+Along with the physical side effects of severe alcohol withdrawal, such as uncontrollable tremors and fever, many patients can become paranoid, confused, or think they are going to die.

 Since DTs are brought about in heavy drinkers after an abrupt stop in their alcohol consumption, any illness, injury or infection that either hospitalizes, or otherwise incapacitates them, can increase the risk of developing symptoms.